-One of the major constrains in the development of poultry industry in Bangladesh is the outbreaks of diseases which causes about 30% mortality of chickens in every year (Ali 1994).
-Among the infectious diseases, Newcastle disease, popularly known as Ranikhet diseases, is most important.
-Avian Newcastle diseases highly contagious viral diseases of chickens.
+One of the major constrains in the development of poultry industry in Bangladesh is the outbreaks of diseases which causes about 30% mortality of chickens in every year (Ali, 1994).
+Among the infectious diseases, Newcastle disease is most important.
+Avian Newcastle diseases is highly contagious viral diseases of chickens.
 Usually the diseases are manifested as a respiratory problem and may cause high mortality rate in young flock.
-An envelop single standard RNA virus belonging to the family paramyxoviridae causes the diseases.
+An envelope single standard RNA virus.
+The disease causes high economic losses due to high mortality, morbidity, stress, decreased egg production and hatchability (Alexander, 2000).